o3de/o3de.org/content/docs/contributing/to-docs/style-guide.md

 ### Artful images

-Artful images are images produced for artistic or marketing purposes such as images that demonstrate output from Atom renderer, or the fidelity of Atom materials.
+Artful images are used for artistic or marketing purposes, such as images that demonstrate output from Atom renderer, or the fidelity of Atom materials.

 * Use the PNG format (`.png`) or the JPEG format (`.jpg`) for artful images.